Leveraging Metamemory Agent for Enhanced Data-Free Code Generation in Large Language Models: Experimental Results

-\textbf{(Answer to RQ1) the impact of models using $\text{M}^{2}\text{WF}$ framework on recalling $K$-related examples in the HumanEval benchmark}.
-In Figure~\ref{fig:study_result}, we kept the value of $M$ constant to analyze the performance of recalling $K$-related examples.
-When $M = 1$, and $3$, the scores of the Mistral-7B-Instruct-v0.2 model exhibit a trend of initially increasing and then decreasing.
-When $M = 2$, the scores of the Mistral-7B-Instruct-v0.2 model show a decreasing trend.
-The DeepSeek-Coder-V2 model and GPT-4 model display a similar trend.
-This indicates that recalling a larger number of examples does not necessarily lead to the best results with the $\text{M}^{2}\text{WF}$ method.
-Note: In the experiment, we do not analyze the performance of recalling $K$ examples when $M = 4, 5, 6$, and $7$.
-This is due to the token length limitations of the LLMs used in the experiment, which prevented us from conducting experiments with more recall related examples.
+In Figure~\ref{fig:study_result01}, we fix the value of $M$ to examine the impact of recalling $K$ relevant examples on performance.
+When $M=1$ and $3$, both Qwen2.5-Coder-7B-Instruct and GPT-4o mini exhibit a trend of first increase and then decrease performance on the HumanEval and OOP benchmarks.
+When $M=2$, their performance on the HumanEval benchmark steadily improves, while it declines on the OOP benchmark.
+These findings indicate that recalling more examples does not necessarily lead to the best result.
+Note: due to the input length limitations of the LLMs used in the experiments, we did not analyze the performance of recalling more examples.

-\textbf{(Answer to RQ2) the impact of using $\text{M}^{2}\text{WF}$ method for selecting the top $M$ recall examples with the highest confidence on the HumanEval benchmark}.
-In Figure~\ref{fig:study_result}, we kept $K$ constant to analyze the performance of selecting the top $M$ recall examples with the highest confidence.
-When $K = 5, 6, 7$, and $8$, it is clear that the scores of the Mistral-7B-Instruct-v0.2 model exhibit a trend of initially increasing and then decreasing.
-The scores of the DeepSeek-Coder-V2 model and GPT-4 model show a similar pattern.
-Therefore, we can conclude that selecting either a higher or lower number of recall examples with the highest confidence does not lead to better performance with the $\text{M}^{2}\text{WF}$ framework.
-Note: In the experiment, we do not analyze the cases for $K = 2, 3$, and $4$ because selecting only a few of the top $M$ recall examples with the highest confidence does not sufficiently demonstrate the reliability of the experiment.